-Submarine cable systems connecting Brazil and the US
+Submarine cable systems connecting North America and South America

 Seabras-1 submarine cableis a new 10,500 km fiber optic cable that will provide the first direct route between São Paulo and New York (with landing station at 1400 Wall Church Rd, Wall Township, New Jersey).
 Branching units added to Seabras-1 include Virginia Beach, Miami, St. Croix, Fortaleza, Cape Town, Rio de Janeiro and Brazil South.
 Seabras-1 cable system consists of 6 fiber pairs, with a design capacity of 72 Tbps.
 All backhaul and metro fiber from its Praia Grande landing station into metro São Paulo is underground for improved quality of service.

 Seabras-1 is a private cable constructed and operated by Seaborn Networks which will provide cross-connect access to all major carriers present in each of our locations.